MikeKovarik/exifr/README.md

 Extracts only GPS coordinates from photo.

-This uses `pick`/`skip` filters and perf improvements to only extract latitude and longitude tags from GPS block.
-And to get GPS-IFD pointer it only scans through IFD0 without reading any other unrelated data.
+*Uses `pick`/`skip` filters and perf improvements to only extract latitude and longitude tags from GPS block.
+And to get GPS-IFD pointer it only scans through IFD0 without reading any other unrelated data.*

 Check out [examples/gps.js](examples/gps.js) to learn more.

 ### `thumbnail(input)` => `Promise<Buffer|ArrayBuffer>`

-Extracts embedded thumbnail from the photo and returns it as a `Buffer` (Node.JS) or an `ArrayBuffer` (browser).
+Extracts embedded thumbnail from the photo, returns `Uint8Array`.

-Only parses as little EXIF as necessary to find offset of the thumbnail.
+*Only parses as little EXIF as necessary to find offset of the thumbnail.

-Check out [examples/thumbnail.html](examples/thumbnail.html) and [examples/thumbnail.js](examples/thumbnail.js) to learn more.
+Check out [examples/thumbnail.html](examples/thumbnail.html) and [examples/thumbnail.js](examples/thumbnail.js) to learn more.*

-### `thumbnailUrl(input)` => `Promise<string>`
+### `thumbnailUrl(input)` => `Promise<string>`, browser only

-Browser only - exports the thumbnail wrapped in Object URL.
+Exports the thumbnail wrapped in Object URL.

-User is expected to revoke the URL when not needed anymore.
+User should to revoke the URL when not needed anymore.
+[More info here](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications#Example_Using_object_URLs_to_display_images)

 ### `Exifr` class